Skip to Content

 Another more expensive way of doing this is to use a tile saw.
 This is an electronic machine with a blade over which water runs continuously.
 You can use it to cut rocks in half or in slices to expose their lustrous inner patterns before starting the beautification process.

-You first need to clean the stones with hot, soapy water.
+First, clean the stones with hot, soapy water.
 Put them in a bucket and scrub off the dirt and grime with a scrubbing brush or old toothbrush, depending on their size.
-Leaving them in the bucket to soak for a few hours first may help loosen the more stubborn dirt.
+Soaking them for a few hours may help loosen the more stubborn dirt.

-Once they are clean and dry, you need to use a grinding tool to get rid of the sharp edges and create a pleasing shape.
+Once they are clean and dry, you need to use a grinding tool to remove the sharp edges and create a pleasing shape.

 Depending on the size of the rock, you can use an electric handheld tool like a Dremel, an angle grinder, or another electric grinder.
-You can also fit attachments to electric drills that can be used for grinding.
+You can also fit attachments to electric drills for grinding.

-Always wear welding gloves, a face mask, and eye protection to avoid injury during the grinding and cutting stage.
-It is also vital to secure the rock in a vice or clamp to ensure that it does not fly off and injure you or someone else.
+Wear welding gloves, a face mask, and eye protection to avoid injury during the grinding and cutting stage.
+Secure the rock in a vice or clamp to prevent it from flying off and injuring you or someone else.

 Next, you can begin the sanding process.
-Wet a piece of coarse grit emery cloth or sandpaper and sand the edges until they are smooth.
+Wet a coarse grit emery cloth or sandpaper and sand the edges until smooth.
 Some stones may already be smooth enough that you don’t need to use the coarsest grit on them first.

-Also, softer stones can easily be damaged by sandpaper that is too coarse.
-Rinse the stone in water frequently during the sanding stage to get rid of the dust in fine crevices and scratches.
+Also, softer stones can easily be damaged by too coarse sandpaper.
+Rinse the stone in water frequently during the sanding stage to remove the dust in fine crevices and scratches.

 Sanding in different stages using finer and finer grits may be necessary.